Give On-Line and Volunteer

 Other Committees and Societies include:

 Elmira Area Nocturnal Society – This organization meets monthly to pray before the Blessed Sacrament.
-Currently it is being held at Ss.
-Peter & Paul’s the last Saturday.
+Currently it is being held at St. Patrick’s the last Saturday.

 Legion of Mary – Members visit homebound/health care facilities and meet weekly to recite the rosary.